12 Top-Rated Tourist Attractions in Portsmouth

-Just a few miles northeast of Portsmouth, Stansted House is set in spectacular parkland with an arboretum, walled gardens and an ancient chapel.
-The Wren-style house dates to the 17th century and contains the Bessborough collection of paintings and family furnishings, including early 18th century paintings.
+Just a few miles northeast of Portsmouth, Stansted House, set in spectacular parkland with an arboretum, walled gardens, and an ancient chapel, is well worth adding to your travel itinerary.
+The Wren-style house dates to the 17th century and contains the Bessborough collection of paintings and family furnishings, including early 18th-century paintings.

 Location: Stansted Park, Rowland's Castle

-Southsea is a popular suburb of Portsmouth with a lovely three-mile long promenade offering excellent views across to the Isle of Wight.
-Southsea was where Sir Arthur Conan Doyle was practicing as a doctor when he wrote his first Sherlock Holmes novel, A Study in Scarlet.
+Southsea is a popular suburb of Portsmouth and boasts a lovely three-mile-long promenade offering excellent views across to the Isle of Wight.
+It was in fact here that Sir Arthur Conan Doyle practiced as a doctor when he wrote his first Sherlock Holmes novel, A Study in Scarlet.

 Southsea Castle, built by Henry VIII in the 16th century, contains a number of exhibits connected with the city's history from Tudor times to the Victorian era.
-From the castle walls there's a superb view across the Solent to Spitbank Fort.
-Other Southsea attractions include Cumberland House Natural History Museum with its exhibits devoted to the flora and fauna of the sea, and the Royal Marines Museum in the elegant Victorian officers' mess of Eastney Barracks.
+From the castle walls, there's a superb view across the Solent to Spitbank Fort.
+Other things to do in Southsea include visiting Cumberland House Natural History Museum, with exhibits devoted to the flora and fauna of the sea, and exploring the Royal Marines Museum in the elegant Victorian officers' mess of Eastney Barracks.
 The Eastney Beam Engine House is an impressive Victorian building containing a pair of restored 1887 Boulton Watt beam engines and pumps, while Fort Cumberland is a pentagonal shaped stronghold constructed in 1746.